Ocean State Innovations Acquires Cloud9 Fabrics

 Buying Policy

-The average commitment lead time for Capital Expenditures in March was 178 days, an increase of two days compared to February.
-Average lead time in March for Production Materials was 87 days, a decrease of one day.
-Average lead time for Maintenance, Repair and Operating (MRO) Supplies was 46 days, an increase of three days.
+The average commitment lead time for Capital Expenditures in April was 170 days, a decrease of eight days compared to March.
+Average lead time in April for Production Materials was 90 days, an increase of three days.
+Average lead time for Maintenance, Repair and Operating (MRO) Supplies was 46 days, unchanged from March.

 Percent Reporting